 JAWS has one annual meeting, our Conference and Mentoring Project, in the fall.

-We also have regular regional gatherings organized by local members in regions such as New York, Boston, Washington, Atlanta, Chicago, Colorado, Los Angeles, Seattle, the San Francisco Bay Area and Frederick, Md.
-We are working to expand these regional offerings.
+Regular gatherings are organized by local members in regions such as New York, Boston, Washington, Atlanta, Chicago, Colorado, Los Angeles, Seattle, the San Francisco Bay Area and Frederick, Md.
+We are working to expand our regional offerings.

 Contact the current president: email@example.com